Who is this for?

 U of T’s CRC allocation includes the tri-campus community and the nine affiliated hospitals within the Toronto Academic Health Science Network.
 The CRC program utilization table outlines the number of Chair allocations across U of T; those that are filled, with the names and term dates for each CRC; the types of flex moves used; and unfilled allocations.

-The University is meeting and exceeding its targets for all four designated groups, as outlined in the table below.
+The University is meeting and exceeding its targets for all four designated groups and gender minorities, as outlined in the table below.
 While this achievement aligns with the program requirements, we recognize that maintaining and increasing the diversity of our Canada Research Chairs requires proactive initiatives underpinned by a research-informed approach, as well as education and leadership throughout U of T and the hospitals.
 Further details are included in the U of T Equity, Diversity and Inclusion Action Plan.

 Canada Research Chairs at U of T & Affiliated Hospitals

 |Federally Designated Group||Current Tier 1 Rep||Current Tier 2 Rep||Total Current Rep||Percentage of Current Rep||CRC National 2022 Targets||CRC National 2025 Targets||CRC National 2027 Targets||CRC National 2029 Targets|

 |Persons with Disabilities||11||8||19||6.3%||4.5%||5.3%||6.3%||7.5%|